-Verbal Autopsy Standards: Ascertaining and attributing causes of death
+Verbal autopsy standards: ascertaining and attributing causes of death

-The 2012 WHO verbal autopsy instrument
+The 2016 WHO verbal autopsy instrument

+The 2016 version of the WHO verbal autopsy (VA) instrument is suitable for routine use.
 The instrument is designed for all age groups, including maternal and perinatal deaths, and also deaths caused by injuries.

 The 2016 WHO VA instrument is fully compatible with publicly available analytical software for assigning the cause of death (SmartVA, InterVA, InSilicoVA).
 A conversion algorithm transforms the output of the WHO VA 2016 questionnaire in files that can be processed by SmartVA, InterVA, and InSilicoVA.